nkurniansyah/Hypertension_PRS/README.md

 ## Introduction

-This is the instruction to construct, generate and performs the association test for Polygenic Risk Score in Hypertension.
+This is the instruction to construct and performs the association test for Polygenic Risk Score in Hypertension.
 This instruction is based on the manuscript A multi-ethnic polygenic risk score is associated with hypertension prevalence and progression throughout adulthood.

 ## STEP 1: Installation and require R packages